 Grandmasters defeating Stockfish on Youtube

 I just did a simple video search on youtube literally typing “grandmaster beats a supercomputer” and I already stumbled upon some interesting findings.
-Here’s the video I am talking about:
+I have seen a grandmaster beating stockfish 12.

 This is literally a titled player beating stockfish 12! a version that is considered to be the god of chess by some people.
 And here is this guy beating it convincingly.

 This is not a top 10 player either, which puts into perspective how strong these individuals can be.